-The average installation time is between 7 to 30 working days, but it can vary depending on the size and complexity of the design.
-A smaller garden building, like a garden office pod Cubo Piccolo, will take between 7 to 10 working days.
-A larger bespoke garden room with a lot of detail and paint work can take up to 3 to 4 working weeks.
+The average installation time is 3 weeks, but it vary depending on the size and complexity of the design.
+A smaller garden building, like the Primo.26.26., from our predesigned line, will take between 7 to 10 working days.
+A larger bespoke garden room, like our cabin on the lake, can take up to 12 weeks.
 Once we have finalised your design, we will be able to give you a more accurate installation time.

 Our aim is to start as soon as possible.
-However, due to other projects taking place and lead time in ordering and preparing your garden building, we usually start around 3 to 6 weeks after your deposit payment.
+However, due to other projects taking place and lead time in ordering and preparing your garden building, there is a waiting period of at least 3 to 6 weeks after your deposit payment.

 When we take your deposit, we use it to buy the elements of your building, such as doors, windows, walls panels, and timber.
 If you want to cancel your order, we will do our best to contact our suppliers immediately to halt production.
 However, for anything that we cannot return or cancel, we will take this money from your deposit.
 We understand that sometimes unpredictable things happen in our lives and plans need to change, so we will do our best to minimise any cost to you.